govinda16293/CampusLink/journals/govind-csed/README.md

 WEEK2- MADE THE UML DIAGRAMS WITH THE HELP OF MY TEAMMATE  KUMAR ASHISH

 WEEK3-STARTED WORKING ON OUR PROJECT.
 THE PROJECT IS COMPLETED AROUND 20-30% WHICH COMPRISES OF LOGIN AUTHORIZATION, PROFILE MAKING, AND POSTING GOALS.
+Login and authorization — users can register and sign in they can use their Thapar mail id for getting authorisation and will get OTP for verification , with authenticated sessions gating access to the signed-in parts of the app. made the prototype report in the overleaf and fixed some errors too.